safdar-azeem/vue-ssr-lite/README.md

 Do not include protocols, paths, query strings, or ports in domain values.

+`localAliases: true` adds bare loopback hosts (`localhost`, `127.0.0.1`, …) only when the app’s development base is itself a loopback hostname.
+Subdomain bases such as `shop.localhost` already expand to `*.shop.localhost` and do not claim bare `localhost`, so multiple apps can enable `localAliases` safely.

 Set `server.trustProxy` to `true` only when the Node process sits behind a trusted reverse proxy.
 Then `X-Forwarded-Host` and `X-Forwarded-Proto` are used for host matching and absolute URLs.
 Leave it `false` for direct local traffic.

 ## Runtime Roles